cloudlinux/cloudlinux-doc/docs/cloudlinux_os_components/README.md

 :::

 :::warning Warning
-The "All" mode will be deprecated starting with 1 September.
+The "All" mode will be deprecated starting from 1st September.
 You can read more [here.](https://blog.cloudlinux.com/mysql-governor-moving-from-all-to-abusers)
 :::

 <span class="notranslate"> MySQL Governor </span> is software to monitor and restrict MySQL usage in shared hosting environment.
 The monitoring is done via resource usage statistics per each MySQL thread.